davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-## Always flow CancellationToken(s) to APIs that take a CancellationToken
+## Always flow `CancellationToken`(s) to APIs that take a `CancellationToken`

-Cancellation is coorperative in .NET.
-Everything in the call chain has to be explicitly passed the `CancellationToken` in order for it to work well.
+Cancellation is cooperative in .NET.
+Everything in the call-chain has to be explicitly passed the `CancellationToken` in order for it to work well.
 This means you need to explicitly pass the token into other APIs that take a token if you want cancellation to be most effective.

-❌ **BAD** This example neglects to pass the CancellationToken to `Stream.ReadAsync` making the operation effectively not cancellable.
+❌ **BAD** This example neglects to pass the `CancellationToken` to `Stream.ReadAsync` making the operation effectively not cancellable.

 ```C#
 public async Task<string> DoAsyncThing(CancellationToken cancellationToken = default)